 This is not a comprehensive list (there are others on many different websites), but here are 10 oils that are known to cause issues.

-I also found some articles about oils that could be safe to use on cats, but for the scope of this article, I’m focusing on the unsafe oils.
+There are some articles about oils that could be safe to use on cats, but for the scope of this article, I’m focusing on the unsafe oils.

 I Don’t Put Oil On My Cat And I Use A Diffuser- Will That Be OK?

-I looked through many articles and the main thoughts are that as long as the oil doesn’t get on your cat or ingested your cat “should” be OK.
+In looking through many articles and the main thoughts are that as long as the oil doesn’t get on your cat or ingested your cat “should” be OK.
 However, cats sense of smell is approximately 15 times stronger than humans.
 So even if the smell isn’t that strong for you, remember it’s going to be much stronger for your cat.